k2-fsa/icefall/egs/librispeech/ASR/RESULTS.md

 Using commit `4c1b3665ee6efb935f4dd93a80ff0e154b13efb6`.

-Conformer encoder + non-current decoder.
+Conformer encoder + non-recurrent decoder.
 The decoder contains only an embedding layer and a Conv1d (with kernel size 2).

 The WERs are